 In its supercritical state, CO2 works as a highly effective extraction solvent that has been used for years by food companies.
 For example, supercritical CO2 extraction is used to remove caffeine from coffee and extract essential oils from plants.

-Pure CBD Provides Pure Relief
+Pure Hemp Provides Pure Relief